caltechads/django-book-manager/README.md

 books with ratings, somewhat like a private [Goodreads](https://goodreads.com).

 Its real purpose is to provide sample models, with sample data, for use in testing other Django libraries.
-Often, when authoring new django libraries, we need a simple example application to use so that we can test out our code.
+Often, when authoring new Django libraries, we need a simple example application to use so that we can test out our code.

 ## Getting It